newhavenrb/conferences/Realtime-web-applications-with-streaming-REST.md

     * Sending data *to/from* (requests)
     * Really just need requests + push data
     * Firehose.io (his) + Backbone.js
+    * Uses WebSockets (I think?)
     * Firehose distributes to connected clients
+    * Thin + RabbitMQ (have to use Thin)
+    * Rather than flaky connection, RabbitMQ keeps the connection
+    * Kind of like a mailbox

 ### External Links